garden-io/garden/docs/tutorials/your-first-project/3-add-actions.md

 build
 ```

-You can view the results and the logs in the [web dashboard](https://app.garden.io).
+You can view the results and the logs in the [dashboard](https://app.garden.io).

 {% hint style="info" %}
 If you're using the `ephemeral-kubernetes` or `kubernetes` plugins, Garden will build the action _inside_ the cluster by default.
 This means you won't need Docker running on your laptop and you can share build caches with your team if you're using your own K8s environment.
 You can learn about different build modes [here](../../k8s-plugins/guides/in-cluster-building.md#build-modes).